 While meeting the needs of her community, Luster learned that area businesses were struggling to provide hand sanitizer to their employees and those essential workers who are needed to keep Chicago safe and running.

 “In addition to donating hand sanitizer to hospitals and first responders, Essations has chosen to sell hand sanitizer at cost to essential service companies,” said Luster.
 “It’s important that businesses, such as FedEx and auto parts stores, are able to keep their employees safe and give them the materials they need to feel comfortable doing their jobs.
-Everyone deserves the right to project themselves.”
+Everyone deserves the right to protect themselves.”

 Members of the public can also purchase the product online on Essations’ website.
 In addition to providing ethanol to Essations, Adkins has partnered with Lena Brewing Company, where Lena residents are invited to visit the brewery to access their own hand sanitizer.